MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 ## Create a trial environment without Dynamics 365 apps

 You can create a trial environment in the Power Platform admin center without Dynamics 365 apps such as Dynamics 365 Sales and Dynamics 365 Customer Service.
-See [Create and manage environments in the Power Platform Admin center](create-environment.md) and select **Trial** as the environment type.
+See [Create and manage environments in the Power Platform admin center](create-environment.md) and select **Trial** as the environment type.

 ## Convert a trial environment to production